 - Remove from the oven and allow them to rest about 5 minutes, then gently lift around the edge and place on a wire rack to cool.

-Spoon or spread immediately over the tops of the doughnuts and sprinkle with the toasted pecans.
+Immpediately spoon or spread over the tops of the doughnuts and sprinkle with the toasted pecans.

 Caramel Frosting adapted from Allrecipes